REFINE BY

 Recommendation

-Get free samples to see how various functional and stylish blinds look in your unique French doors before finally selecting and buying a custom-made product.
+We recommend free samples to see how various functional and stylish blinds look in your unique French doors before finally selecting and buying a custom-made product.

 Measuring Instructions

 • Measure Height: Measure the height of the top of the window or other space from the top to bottom in the left, middle, and right.
 Record the shortest measurement.
-For example, if the measurements are 110”, 110 ¾”, and 110 ¾”, order French door blinds measuring 110 inches in length.
+For example, if the measurements are 60”, 60 ¾”, and 60 ¾”, order French door blinds measuring 60 inches in length.

-• Step 1: Drill holes (using a ⅜-inch drill bit)
+• Step 1: Drill holes (using a ⅜-inch drill bit).

 • Step 2: Set up the brackets with screws and a screwdriver.